The earliest phases of CNO enrichment in galaxies

 {Dipartimento di Fisica e Astronomia, Alma Mater Studiorum, Università di Bologna, Via Gobetti 93/2, 40129 Bologna, Italy\\ \and INAF, Osservatorio di Astrofisica e Scienza dello Spazio, Via Gobetti 93/3, 40129 Bologna, Italy }

 \titlerunning{The earliest phases of CNO enrichment} \authorrunning{Rossi et al.}

-\abstract {The recent detection of nitrogen-enhanced, metal-poor galaxies at high redshift by the James Webb Space Telescope has sparked renewed interest in exploring the chemical evolution of carbon, nitrogen, and oxygen (the CNO elements) at early times, prompting fresh inquiries into their origins.} {The main goal of this paper is to shed light onto the early evolution of the main CNO isotopes in our Galaxy and in young distant systems, such as GN-z11 at $z = 10.6$.} {To this aim, we incorporate a stochastic star-formation component into a chemical evolution model calibrated with high-quality Milky Way (MW) data, focusing on the contribution of Population~III (Pop~III) stars to the early chemical enrichment.} {By comparing the model predictions with CNO abundance measurements from high-resolution spectroscopy of an homogeneous sample of Galactic halo stars, we first demonstrate that the scatter observed in the metallicity range $-4.5 \le$~[Fe/H]~$\le -1.5$ can be explained by pre-enrichment from Pop~III stars that explode as supernovae (SNe) with different initial masses and energies.
+\abstract {The recent detection of {super-solar carbon-to-oxygen and nitrogen-to-oxygen abundance ratios in a bunch of} metal-poor galaxies at high redshift by the {\it James Webb} Space Telescope has sparked renewed interest in exploring the chemical evolution of carbon, nitrogen, and oxygen (the CNO elements) at early times, prompting fresh inquiries into their origins.} {The main goal of this paper is to shed light onto the early evolution of the main CNO isotopes in our Galaxy and in young distant systems, such as GN-z11 at $z = 10.6$ {and GS-z12 at $z = 12.5$}.} {To this aim, we incorporate a stochastic star-formation component into a chemical evolution model calibrated with high-quality Milky Way (MW) data, focusing on the contribution of Population~III (Pop~III) stars to the early chemical enrichment.} {By comparing the model predictions with CNO abundance measurements from high-resolution spectroscopy of an homogeneous sample of Galactic halo stars, we first demonstrate that the scatter observed in the metallicity range $-4.5 \le$~[Fe/H]~$\le -1.5$ can be explained by pre-enrichment from Pop~III stars that explode as supernovae (SNe) with different initial masses and energies.
 Then, by exploiting the chemical evolution model, we provide testable predictions for log(C/N), log(N/O), and log(C/O) vs. log(O/H)+12 in MW-like galaxies observed at different cosmic epochs/redshifts.
-Finally, by calibrating the chemical evolution model to replicate the observed properties of GN-z11, we provide an alternative interpretation of its log(N/O) abundance ratio, demonstrating that its high N content can be reproduced through enrichment from high-mass faint Pop~III SNe.} {Stochastic chemical enrichment from primordial stars explains both the observed scatter in CNO abundances in MW halo stars and the exceptionally high N/O ratios in some distant galaxies.
+Finally, by calibrating the chemical evolution model to replicate the observed properties of GN-z11 {and GS-z12}, we provide an alternative interpretation of {their high N/O and C/O abundance ratio, respectively,} demonstrating that {an anomalously high N or C} content can be reproduced through enrichment from faint Pop~III SNe.} {Stochastic chemical enrichment from primordial stars explains both the observed scatter in CNO abundances in MW halo stars and the exceptionally high {C/O and} N/O ratios in some distant galaxies.
 These findings emphasize the critical role of Pop~III stars in shaping early chemical evolution.}

 \keywords{ galaxies: abundances -- galaxies: evolution -- galaxies: high-redshift -- Galaxy: halo -- stars: abundances -- stars: Population~III }